9 Examples of Good UX Design Every Designer Should See

 good ux examples zara

-Picture on a white background.
-Simple words in black.
-A search button is slightly bigger than the rest of the text.
+Picture a clean, white background with simple black text and a search button slightly larger than the rest of the elements.

 2- Usability